 Mega UI Advanced is a simple material design-based free theme for bloggers.
 It is built with the power of the Bootstrap 4.
 Like any other popular theme, Mega UI Advanced is fully translation-ready.
 Mega UI Advanced is the next version of the Mega UI theme which is powered by WordPress.

 Mega UI Advanced have additional feature like fast loading, multiple header layouts, in-article ads, social sharing, multi-templates for posts.
-Mega UI Advanced support Gutenberg editor and also give the best communication with Elementor page builder.
+Mega UI Advanced support Gutenberg editor and also give the best communication with Elementor’s WordPress page builder.

 A successful blog always needs good SEO.
-Mega UI Advanced shows category details, author profile, and schema breadcrumbs which, without a doubt, boost content optimization.
+Mega UI Advanced shows category details, author profiles, and schema breadcrumbs which, without a doubt, boost content optimization.